imbo/imbo/docs/installation/configuration.rst

 The database adapter you decide to use is responsible for storing metadata and basic image information, like width and height for example, along with the generated short URLs.
 Imbo ships with some different implementations that you can use.
 Remember that you will not be able to switch the adapter whenever you want and expect all data to be automatically transferred.
 Choosing a database adapter should be a long term commitment unless you have migration scripts available.

 In the default configuration file the :ref:`default-database-adapter` database adapter is used.
-You can choose to override this in your ``config.php`` file by specifying a different adapter.
+You can choose to override this in your configuration file by specifying a different adapter.
 You can either specify an instance of a database adapter directly, or specify an anonymous function that will return an instance of a database adapter when executed.
 Which database adapter to use is specified in the ``database`` key in the configuration array:

 .. code-block:: php